Becheler/Becheler.github.io/pages/applications.md

 area.
 At sampling time, $n_2$ gene copies are sampled uniformly in a radius $r_1$.

 ![alt text](../draw/decrypt_sampling_scheme.png "Decrypt sampling scheme")

+Sequences are simulated along the gene trees, and BPP is run for species delimitation.

 ## Installation